Fesaa/CubepanionAPI/docs/games.md

 ### GET /game/:game

 Returns a `Game` object for the specified game.
+This may be the display, game, or any of the aliases.

 ## Models